Jonida Maliqi: Life and career

 In 2016, Maliqi appeared as a judge on the fifth season of "The Voice of Albania" between 9 January 2016 and 16 April 2016.
 On 10 May 2018, Maliqi released the song "N’Errësirë".

 On 20 December 2018, Maliqi participated and won the 57th edition of the Festivali i Këngës thus becoming Albania's sixteenth representative at Eurovision Song Contest with the song "Ktheju tokës".
 The song finished seventeenth in the final.

 In 2021, Maliqi co-hosted Festivali i Këngës 60.

 Other ventures

 Jonida launched her own haute couture boutique in 2009 and another shoe salon in 2017.

 Philanthropy

-Maliqi's diverse charitable activities include campaigns for encouraging awareness about the breast cancer; promoting the value, acceptance and inclusion of people with Down syndrome, as well as consistent benefit performances at charity concerts.
+Maliqi's diverse charitable activities include campaigns for encouraging awareness about breast cancer; promoting the value, acceptance and inclusion of people with Down syndrome, as well as consistent benefit performances at charity concerts.
 One of her notable publicised case took place during the live broadcast of "Top Show Magazine" at Top Channel in which she surprised a girl born with Down syndrome and presented her with a new iPad.
 Maliqi's other charitable endeavours cover a wide range of causes.

-Private life
+Personal life

 Maliqi was previously married to Albanian businessman Gent Prizreni.
 In March 2017, the couple announced their divorce.
-Jonida and Gent have a son.
+Jonida and Gent have a son together.